AriRainbow/Rise-and-Root/README.md

 The website’s design was crafted to reflect the mission of Rise & Root Collective: grounded, vibrant, and inclusive.
 The interface is built to be both functional and emotionally resonant for a diverse audience.

 ### Branding & Style

 - **Custom Color Scheme:** Earthy greens and vibrant accents align with the camp’s natural, welcoming feel.
 - **Typography:** Combines the friendly, organic look of Yellowtail (accent headings) with the legible Sunborn font for body content.
 - **Imagery:** Background images (like peaches and forests) reinforce the outdoor theme and emotional connection to nature.

 ### Layout & Structure

 - **Two-Column Responsive Cards:** Used to clearly present mission, vision, and values on the homepage.
 - **Full-Width Header and Footer:** Create a polished, professional look while reinforcing visual identity.
 - **Mobile-First Approach:** Ensures ease of use on all screen sizes with clear navigation and adaptable content blocks.
 - **Custom “Under Construction” Pages:** Feature full-screen background with preserved menu access to maintain site usability during updates.

 ### Accessibility

 - **High Contrast & Readable Fonts:** Designed to support visitors with low vision or reading challenges.
 - **Navigation Consistency:** Menus remain accessible across all pages, including those still under development.
 - **Keyboard-Friendly Design:** Bootstrap and semantic HTML ensure compatibility with assistive technologies.

-The site balances modern web standards with a unique personality that reflects Rise & Root’s core values.

 ---